Canadian Thanksgiving may be a cautionary tale for Americans amid coronavirus surge

-“We need to pay more attention to those settings where we have people coming together for celebrations,” Bonnie Henry, British Columbia’s provincial health officer, said on Monday as she announced new restrictions on private gatherings after a weekend of record new cases.
+“We need to pay more attention to those settings where we have people coming together for celebrations,” Bonnie Henry, British Columbia’s provincial health officer, said Monday as she announced new restrictions on private gatherings after a weekend of record new cases.

 Before the holiday, officials advised Canadians to curtail their plans, by limiting celebrations to those living under the same roof or moving the party online, but it is not clear how widely the advice was heeded.